tejuiceB/VentureLens/README.md

 ## 🤖 Our Agentic Solution

-VentureLens leverages **Google's AI Development Kit (ADK)** and advanced agentic AI to transform investment due diligence into an intelligent, automated workflow:
+VentureLens leverages **Google Agent Development Kit** with **Vertex AI** and **Gemini** to build specialized AI agents that transform investment due diligence into an intelligent, automated workflow:

 ### Intelligent AI Agents

-Our platform deploys specialized AI agents powered by **Google Gemini** and **Vertex AI** that work collaboratively to:
+Our platform deploys AI agents built using Google's Agent Development Kit, powered by **Vertex AI** and **Gemini Pro**, that work collaboratively to:

 #### 1. **Profiler Agent** 🎯
 - Analyzes investor responses using natural language understanding